 All of a sudden the mother understood how the situation felt from the child's point of view: that if my mother wants to hurt me, then it makes no difference what she does it with; she might as well do it with a stone.
 And the mother took the boy onto her lap and they both cried.
 Then she laid the rock on a shelf in the kitchen to remind herself forever: never violence.
 And that is something I think everyone should keep in mind.
 Because violence begins in the nursery - - one can raise children into violence."
 (Lisbet, p.132)

-I pray that I may continue to progress in my self-mastery that I may be a refuge from the storms of life for my children, that they may be able to turn to me and trust me whatever the situation or trouble may be.
+Raising our children to be kind compassionate human beings, begins first by striving to be so ourselves.
+I pray that I may continue to progress in my self-mastery towards temperance, that I may be a refuge from the storms of life for my children, that they may be able to turn to me and trust me whatever the situation or trouble may be.

 Sources: